-At KemKey, we have designed a foolproof system to prevent one of these potentially disastrous situations.
+At KemKey™, we have designed a foolproof system to prevent one of these potentially disastrous situations.

-Research has shown this practice has contributed to numerous industrial accidents.
+Research has shown that existing practices have contributed to numerous industrial accidents.
 Frequently, these incidents have resulted in businesses being evacuated and workers being injured, hospitalized, or even killed.

 As workers get closer to the fittings, they can see that each color has a definite shape associated with it.
 The shapes make assure that no matter how hard someone tries, they cannot connect an incorrect hose to a tank and make a chemical transfer.
 Different connectors simply will not fit.

 A chemical explosion in northeast Spain has left an ominous orange cloud looming above.

 According to Reuters, the cloud began emerged over the chemical plant’s Igualada location, which is just 40 miles from Barcelona.
 Officials say the blast was the result of two chemicals volatile chemicals mixing.
 Authorities claim that nitric acid was one of the chemicals involved:

 Also,In Whitehall, Michigan, a driver delivered sodium hydrosulfide into a tank containing ferrous sulfate producing the poisonous gas hydrogen sulfide.
 There was one fatality, one injury, 11 people evacuated with property damage exceeding $411,000.